Avalon Airport: History

-In 1961, Government Aircraft Factories combined with the Commonwealth Aircraft Corporation, and built and serviced 110 Mirage fighters at the site, and in 1970 Jindivik Target Aircraft transferred to Avalon Airport from Fishermens Bend, adding production of 170 Nomad and 75 Hornet military jets, in addition to servicing of other jets.
+In 1961, Government Aircraft Factories combined with the Commonwealth Aircraft Corporation, and built and serviced 110 Mirage fighters at the site, and in 1970 Jindivik Target Aircraft transferred to Avalon Airport from Fishermans Bend, adding production of 170 Nomad and 75 Hornet military jets, in addition to servicing of other jets.

-In 1985 the Government Aircraft Factories changed its name to Aerospace Technologies of Australia (ASTA).
+In 1985, the Government Aircraft Factories changed its name to Aerospace Technologies of Australia (ASTA).
 Aircraft produced during this time included the GAF Jindivik remotely piloted aircraft, and Nomad civil aircraft.
 Under the ASTA banner, engines for the Dassault Mirage III jet fighters were produced, as well as assembly of the F/A-18 multirole combat aircraft for the Royal Australian Air Force (RAAF).

+In 1990, ASTA acquired 99 year lease on the airport.
+In 1996, the airport was sold to Foxerco, owned by Linfox and Serco.

 In October 1988, the ASTA Aircraft Services division took the first Boeing 747 to Avalon for servicing and maintenance.
 By December 1993, fifty 747 aircraft had been through the Avalon facility, and 820 people were employed at the site.
 October 1995 saw a Cathay Pacific Lockheed L-1011 flown to Avalon for scrapping by ASTA Aircraft Services, in what was a one-off event.

 Training of pilots from Japan's All Nippon Airways commenced at the airport on 8 September 1993.

-On 27 June 1995 Aerospace Technologies of Australia was privatised by the Commonwealth Government, selling the aircraft divisions to Rockwell Australia Limited, and the airport operations to Avalon Airport Geelong Pty Ltd. The ASTA airliner overhauling facility was closed in 1997.
+On 27 June 1995 Aerospace Technologies of Australia was privatised by the Federal Government, selling the aircraft divisions to Rockwell Australia, and the airport operations to Avalon Airport Geelong Pty Ltd. The ASTA airliner overhauling facility was closed in 1997.

 The first scheduled passenger flights out of the airport were operated by Hazelton Airlines, who commenced flights between Avalon Airport and Sydney in February 1995.
 36-seat Saab 340 aircraft were used for the service.
 The service was discontinued after a short time due to a lack of passengers.